PennyLaneAI/pennylane-sf/README.rst

 * Provides two devices to be used with PennyLane: ``strawberryfields.fock`` and ``strawberryfields.gaussian``.
 These provide access to the Strawberry Fields Fock and Gaussian backends respectively.

-* Supports all core PennyLane operations and expectation values across the two devices.
+* Supports all core PennyLane operations and observables across the two devices.

 * Combine Strawberry Fields optimized simulator suite with PennyLane's automatic differentiation and optimization.